HOW THE HALLE FOUNDATION WORKS

 GRANT PROPOSAL DEADLINES

-Board meetings are usually held in January, May, and October of each year.
+Board meetings are usually held in January, late spring, and mid-fall of each year.
 The Board of Trustees typically does not consider grant requests between meetings.

-Deadlines for submitting proposals are as follows: December 1 (for the January meeting); April 1 for the May meeting; and September 1 (for the October meeting).
+Deadlines for submitting proposals are as follows: December 1 for the January meeting; March 1 for the spring meeting; and September 1 for the fall meeting.
 Applicants are encouraged to consult the Foundation website, and if necessary, contact the Executive Director well in advance of these deadlines to clarify any questions about grant proposal requirements.

 What We Do – and Do Not — Fund